sushantvema/sushantvema.github.io/content/notes/letter_to_potential_employers.md

 I am a creative, fearless, and resourceful technical employee who will add value to any data-driven organization.
 My Linkedin profile is linked in my homepage.
 You can contact me via email @ `sushant.h.vema dot gmail dot com`.

 Thank you for taking the time to read this notice.
-I hope you appreciate what I have to offer the growing knowledge ocean of my website.
+I hope you appreciate what I have to offer within the growing knowledge ocean of my website.
 Have a wonderful day.